Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Three kinds of lovely people grow cinnamon!
 Like most other herbs and spices, cinnamon is grown for its distinctive aroma and taste by commercial growers.

 Ambitious herbalists, who enjoy their own home-grown remedies, also cultivate cinnamon.
 In both cases, the spice is valued for its bark, powder, and oil.

 The third kind likes to care for unusual pot plants in the home.
 That’s right, as weird as it sounds, cinnamon can and do make beautiful indoor plants!

 What is Cinnamon Used For?

 But this spice is also a remedy from ancient times.
 These days, there’s evidence that the tasty wonder is packed with antioxidants, that it can fight infections, support heart health, regulate blood sugar, and maybe even protect brain cells in those suffering from Alzheimer's and Parkinson's disease.

-Here’s an aromatic footnote.
-There is also a rich tradition of cinnamon being used in incense oil blends and sticks.
+There is also a rich tradition of cinnamon being used in incense sticks and oil blends.

 Can I Grow Cinnamon From Seeds?